henrivain/MekUpdater/README.md

 # MekUpdater
- Easy way to download files or updates from github releases.
+ Easy way to download files or updates from github releases!

  Documentation in code and [here](https://github.com/matikkaeditorinkaantaja/MekUpdater/tree/main/MekUpdaterDocumentation)